City Baking Guide

 What is the fastest way to dial in a Denver recipe?

-Use a fixed starting point from the calculator, run one batch, change one main variable at a time, and keep notes on texture and doneness cues.
+Use the Denver preset as your baseline, run one batch, change one main variable at a time, and keep notes on texture and doneness cues.
+That gives you a repeatable formula much faster than stacking fixes.